 1913(13th of Elul, 5673): Eighty-one year old world traveler and author Ármin Vámbéry passed away today.

 1913: The trial of Melvin Bellis began.
-Called the “Russian Dreyfus Affair”, the trial is covered by hundreds of journalist from Russia, Europe and the United States.
+Called the “Russian Dreyfus Affair”, the trial is covered by hundreds of journalists from Russia, Europe and the United States.

 1914(24th of Elul, 5674): Wulf Hoffman passed away.